The data in your blog posts ages whether you refresh them or not.

 The question that decides whether this model fits your team is what your update cycle actually reviews.

 The cost model above assumes every claim is found during the audit.
 That assumption depends entirely on how deep the review goes.
 If the update cycle stops at structural edits and never reaches the data layer, the budget spent on refreshes produces zero claim corrections.
-The 14.9% staleness rate in updated posts reflects audits that target the wrong layer.
+The data inside a post ages on its own clock whether or not the intro gets refreshed, so an update that never reaches the data layer leaves the aging in place.

 LiquiChart's content debt estimator runs the same cost model on your numbers.